13 Ways to Heal & Nourish Your Nervous System

 Meditation Apps: Insight Timer, Balance, Waking Up, Calm, or Headspace

-Five to twenty minutes a day of deep breathing through the nose is clinically proven to reduce stress levels and activate your parasympathetic nervous system.
+3. Focus on Your BreathFive to twenty minutes a day of deep breathing through the nose is clinically proven to reduce stress levels and activate your parasympathetic nervous system.

 By consciously focusing on your breath and learning different techniques to amplify its therapeutic benefits, breathwork can serve as a valuable tool.
 During times of difficulty or stress, your breath becomes your best guide.

 You can stimulate the vagus nerve by taking deep, deliberate breaths from your belly.
 The tendency with stress is to take short, shallow breaths, so shifting to long, deep breaths will help shift the nervous system.
-Generally, your nervous system is best supported through lengthening and deepening the exhale
+Generally, your nervous system is best supported through lengthening and deepening the exhale.

 While more complex practices exist, many easy, quick exercises (like this 5 Minute Mindful Breathing Practice) can be worked into your daily wellness routine.